-WATA technology is a portable device that allows users to make their own chlorine from water, salt, and electricity.
+WATA technology is a portable device that allows users to make their own chlorine using just water, salt, and electricity.
 The system converts a measure of salt and water into sodium hypochlorite (bleach) by a process called electrolysis.
 It is designed by the Antenna Foundation based in Geneva, Switzerland.
 This product is commercially available and comes in 5 different sizes depending upon the quantity of active chlorine made from 0.5 to 60 liters.

-Current distribution regions include Burkina Faso, Cambodia, Comoros, DR Congo, Guinea, India, Mali, Nepal, Pakistan, Rwanda and Zambia.
+Target region for this product includes; Burkina Faso, Cambodia, Comoros, DR Congo, Guinea, India, Mali, Nepal, Pakistan, Rwanda, and Zambia.

-The manufacturing process is all based in Switzerland with Swiss suppliers.
+The manufacturing process is based on Switzerland with Swiss suppliers.
 One of the main suppliers is a social venture employing only people suffering from a disability (psychological, mental, physical).Correspondence with manufacturer

 The electrolysis technology is not patented but the brand and design are trademark protected.Correspondence with manufacturer

 WATA is an electronic device used to produce active chlorine for disinfection out of salt, water, and electricity.
 The WATA products produce the sodium hypochlorite equivalent to 6 g/L (0.6%) at different rates (1 g/hr to 80 g/hr) depending on the model.
-One liter of the solution is enough to treat 4000 L of drinking water.
+One liter of the solution is enough to treat 4,000 L of drinking water.
 Supplies required: clear water, salt (400 g/L of water), and electricity (30 W or 110-220 V).
 WATTA includes 5 devices with different active chlorine production capacities.
 The design specification for individual WATTA products can be found here.

 Consumables can be purchased online from Antenna Technologies.